HLR/DomiKnowS/docs/PIPELINE.md

 There are inheritance (relation `IsA` or logical `ifL()`), disjoint (relation `NotA`, or logical `nandL()`), and composition (relation `HasA` or a compositional logical expression) constraints implied in the above `graph`.
 One can add more complex logical constraints with our logical expression notations.

-See [here](KNOWLEDGE.md) for more details about declaring graph and constraints.
+See [here](developer/KNOWLEDGE.md) for more details about declaring graph and constraints.

 ## 2. Model Declaration

+Class reference:

+- `regr.data.reader.RegrReader`
+- `regr.sensor.Sensor`
+- `regr.sensor.Learner`
+- `regr.program.Program`

 In model declaration, the user defines how external resources (raw data), external procedures (preprocessing), and trainable deep learning modules are associated with the concepts and properties in the graph.
 We use `Reader`s, `Sensor`s, and `Learner`s accodingly for model declaration to create a *"full program"* as `Program`.